What Is Capital Budgeting and Why Is It Important In Business?

-To understand capital budgeting, it helps to understand both parts of the term.
-"Capital," in this context, represents investments in long-term, fixed assets, such as the capital investment in a building or machinery.
-The "budget" represents the plan that details out anticipated revenue and expenses related to the investment during a particular time period, often the duration of a project.
+"Capital," in this context, means investments in long-term, fixed assets, such as capital investment in a building or in machinery.
+The "budget" refers to the plan that details anticipated revenue and expenses related to the investment during a particular time period, often the duration of a project.

-Capital budgeting is extremely important to firms since capital investment projects make up some of their most important financial investments.
-These projects often involve large amounts of money and making poor capital investment decisions can have a disastrous effect on the business.
+Capital budgeting is important to businesses' long-term stability since capital investment projects are major financial decisions.
+These projects often involve large amounts of money.
+Making poor capital investment decisions can have a disastrous effect on a business.

 When considering a capital project and its budget, a business owner must compare the rate of return that the project will earn against its calculated weighted average cost of capital, or what the company pays to obtain the debt or equity financing it will use to pay for the project.

-Companies often use a decision rule that says, if the rate of return is greater than the firm's weighted average cost of capital, then accept and invest in the project.
-If the rate of return of the project is less than the weighted average cost of capital, then reject and do not invest in the project.
+If the rate of return is greater than the firm's weighted average cost of capital, companies will generally decide to invest in the project.
+If the rate of return of the project is less than the weighted average cost of capital, the project may not be a sound investment.

 This rate of return represents an opportunity cost.
-In other words, the rate of return equates to the cost of investing in one project as opposed to another.
+The rate of return equates to the cost of investing in one project as opposed to another.

 Both the quantity and timing of the project's cash flows must be considered.
 If you are writing a business plan, for example, you need to estimate about three to five years' worth of cash flows.
 Usually, cash flows are estimated for the economic life of the project using project assumptions that strive to create as much accuracy as possible.